-No employee shall strike or refuse to perform his/her assigned duties to the best of his/her ability during the term of this Agreement.
-The Union will not cause or condone any strike, slow-down or other interference of the normal operations.
-Knowledgeable and willful violation of this article by any employee shall result in immediate dismissal.
+No employee shall strike or refuse to perform h is/her as ssigned duties to the best of his/her ability.
+The Union will not cause or condone any strike, slow-down or other rinterfer ence of th he normal operation ıs.
+Knov vledgeable and d willful viol lation of this article by a any employ ee shall result in immedia ate dismis sal.